Leather sofas & leather reclining furniture are broad categories within the furniture industry.

 Others imply that, because the material is “partially” real leather, this makes it better than 100% synthetic faux leathers.

-Furniture retailers often try to hide the fact that they sell bonded leather furniture by substituting brand names, such as Nuvo Leather, Renew Leather, LeatherSoft etc., to disguise its use.
+Furniture retailers sometimes try to hide the fact that they sell bonded leather furniture by substituting brand names, such as Nuvo Leather, Renew Leather, LeatherSoft etc., to disguise its use.

 Bonded leather is, by far, the most common material used for popularly priced office seating.

-Office furniture retailers are far more likely than residential furniture retailers to actually use the term “bonded leather” on their product descriptions.
+Office furniture sellers are far more likely to use the term “bonded leather” on their product descriptions than residential furniture retailers

 Small leather accessory item sellers are the most deceptive.

-So far, the furniture industry still uses the term “genuine leather” to describe “real” leather made from hides.
-This may change in the future.
+So far, the furniture industry still reserves the term “genuine leather” to describe “real” leather made from hides.

-If you purchased bonded leather furniture which has started to peel, retailers will rarely do anything for you.
+If you purchased bonded leather furniture which has started to peel, retailers will rarely do anything for you if the furniture was purchased more than 1 year previously.

 A 2017 editorial in Furniture Today, the leading trade publication for the furniture industry, discussed the many problems associated with bonded leather.